hms-dbmi-cellenics/cellenics-utils/README.md

     make test

-If the test was successful, you should be able to access `biomage-utils` by typing:
+If the test was successful, you should be able to access `cellenics-utils` by typing:

-    biomage --help
+    cellenics --help

 As a prerequisite for running all scripts in this repo, you will need a GitHub Personal Access Token with full access to your account.
 This token should be given ALL scopes available.
 You can